top of page

 The Other Co-CEO: Vik Bajaj

 Bezos will share the helm with Vik Bajaj, a renowned physicist and chemist who brings deep experience from Google's 'X' Moonshot Factory, where he worked closely with Sergey Brin and co-founded the life sciences company Verily.
 This pairing of Bezos's business-building acumen with Bajaj's scientific and deep-tech expertise is designed to tackle the complex, long-horizon challenges of industrial AI.
-Jeff Bezos Returns as Co-CEO

 💡 Why Bezos's New Venture is a Corporate Game Changer